steineggerlab/colabfold-protocol/README.md

 # Render the structure alignment (ChimeraX required)
 open script/render_structure_alignment.cxc
 ```
-The results of the local predictions can be found in [`/batch/result`](https://github.com/steineggerlab/colabfold-protocol/blob/main/batch/result) directory, and is organized in the same way as the web notebook outputs.
+The results of the local predictions can be found in the [`/batch/result`](https://github.com/steineggerlab/colabfold-protocol/blob/main/batch/result) directory, and are organized in the same way as the web notebook output.

 ## Conformation prediction
 This procedure generates multiple conformational states from a single input sequence by increasing the uncertainty of the AlphaFold2 model network.
-To this end, we use two different strategies: (1) MSA depth reduction and (2) Dropout.
+To this end, we use two different strategies: (1) MSA depth reduction and (2) Dropout layers activation.

 ### Structure prediction
 For each strategy, set ColabFold parameters as follows:
 - MSA depth reduction: `max_msa=32:64`, `num_seeds=16`
 - Dropout: `use-dropout`, `num_seeds=16`

-With the above setting, total of 80 structures are generated for each strategy, and the results can be found in [`web/result/conformation`](https://github.com/steineggerlab/colabfold-protocol/blob/main/web/result/conformation) and [`batch/result/conformation`](https://github.com/steineggerlab/colabfold-protocol/blob/main/batch/result/conformation) directories for web and local predictions, respectively.
+With the above setting, a total of 80 structures will be generated for each strategy, and the results will be found in the [`web/result/conformation`](https://github.com/steineggerlab/colabfold-protocol/blob/main/web/result/conformation) and [`batch/result/conformation`](https://github.com/steineggerlab/colabfold-protocol/blob/main/batch/result/conformation) directories for web and local predictions, respectively.
 Considering its huge size, we only provide 20 representative structures for each strategy.

 ### Identifying alternative conformations
 This part processes the positions of the amino-acids' alpha carbons under each model with PCA analysis using [CPPTRAJ](https://amberhub.chpc.utah.edu/cpptraj/).
-Its aim is to reduce the dimensionality from 451 parameters (# processed residues) to only two, which capture most of the conformational movements.
-One can identify multiple conformational states based on this PCA result, by selecting the representative structure furthest apart from each other along the PC1 and/or PC2 axis (depending on the amount of variance captured by each PC).
+Its aim is to reduce the dimensionality from 451 parameters (# processed residues) to only few, which capture most of the conformational movements.
+One can identify multiple conformational states based on this PCA result, by selecting the representative structures furthest apart from each other along the PC1 and/or PC2 axis (depending on the amount of variance captured by each PC).

 The provided [CPPTRAJ script](https://github.com/steineggerlab/colabfold-protocol/blob/main/batch/script/asct2_pca.in) (run with this [bash script](https://github.com/steineggerlab/colabfold-protocol/blob/main/batch/script/run_cpptraj_asct2.sh)) performs the following steps.
 This script is largely based on the [script](https://github.com/delalamo/af2_conformations) provided by [del Alamo et al](https://elifesciences.org/articles/75751).
-1. Trim off the detected low-pLDDT stretches to reduce noise in the PCA.
+1. Trim off terminal stretches of low-pLDDT scores to reduce noise in the PCA.
 2. Compute the average position of the remaining 451 alpha carbons across the 80 protein models and deduct it from each of the models.
 3. Compute the covariance matrix of the 451 updated positions.
 4. Compute the Eigenvalues and Eigenvectors of the covariance matrix, sort them and rearrange the matrix.
-5. Compute the projections of the 80 models along the first two principal components (PCs).
+5. Compute the projections of the 80 models along the first three principal components (PCs).

 The results of the PCA can be found in [`batch/result/conformation/pca`](https://github.com/steineggerlab/colabfold-protocol/tree/main/batch/result/conformation/pca).
 Some key outputs are:
 - `project.dat`: The first three PCs for each model (you can ignore the last column (PC3) in this case)